Monday, July 27, 2015 Article Source: Healing Tree Blog

 So, You Are New To Kratom?

 The statements below have not been evaluated by the Food & Drug Administration (FDA).
-Information regarding the use of kratom is provided for educational purposes only, it is not intended as medical advice to diagnose, treat or cure any illness.
+Information regarding the use of kratom is provided for educational purposes only, it is not intended as medical advice to diagnose, treat or cure any disease or condition.

 If you are a sufferer of chronic pain, anxiety, or addiction to opiates, you may have heard of Kratom through its mention on various groups and message boards.
 Kratom (Mitragyna speciosa) is a tree native to Southeast Asia that has been consumed by generations of natives as a natural pain reliever, anxiety reducer, and mood lifter.
 Kratom is also taken to help ease the symptoms of opiate withdrawal.
 When we talk about taking kratom, we are specifically talking about the leaves of the plant.